Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 To be fair, Regaari was a spymaster and a master spy by trade.
 This kind of work was really for the Stonebacks.
 Or the Human’s combat controllers.
 Righteous or Starfall would have figured this out instantly.

-…One more detail to edit out of the retelling.
+...One more detail to edit out of the retelling.
 For the sake of the story, of course.

 Anyway.
 He had a plan.
 A  momentary disruption of the compound’s protective shields, followed by an immediate attack by naval fire, followed by an immediate assault by Stoneback’s Fangs.
 HEAT may not even need to be involved for this!
-They’d done so much for the Gaoian cause, and it seemed cruel *and* weak to keep going back to them for help…
+They’d done so much for the Gaoian cause, and it seemed cruel *and* weak to keep going back to them for help...

 All he needed to do now was communicate that plan.
 Fortunately, plain ‘ol directed laser communications were essentially undetectable and unjammable so unless the Hunters had for some reason opaqued their shields across *all* the wavelengths he was using - which they hadn’t - he just needed a sheltered spot to set up his retroreflector.